sage-code/maj/README.md

 2. Efficient;
 3. Deterministic;

-Maj is designed to have short words easy to remember.
+* Maj is pragmatic and reasonable.
+It have short words easy to remember.
+* Maj is using Latin alphabet with 26 letters, no cedilla and no accents.

 **Goals ...**

 1. Maj is for study;
-2. Maj is for science;
+2. Maj is for games;
 3. Maj is for family;
-4. Maj is for games;
+4. Maj is for friendship;
-5. Maj is for peace;
+5. Maj is for entertainment;

 Maj is designed to chat with your close friends and family.